What Atmospheric Friction Looks Like (and How to Fix It)

 The Result

-When Atmospheric Friction is reduced, the shift is immediate.
+When the space resolves, the shift is immediate.

 The room: